Coryf65/DockerForDevelopers/README.md

 - MongoDB
 - some example apps to use in the containers

+## Basic way to setup an app in Docker

+1. Create `Dockerfile` this contains instructions how to build an image

+2. Create `.dockerignore` to not include items

+3. Build image from the `Dockerfile` using `docker build -t name/somename .`

+4. Now we can see the images created `docker images`

+5.

 ### Common Commands

 > all Commands listed in the Docs [here](https://docs.docker.com/engine/reference/commandline/docker/)